-My research interests lie at the intersection of machine learning and operations research.
-My current research focuses on designing novel Bayesian optimization algorithms for drug discovery and materials design.
-More generally, I am interested in researching and utilizing data science, operations research and machine learning to engender substantial real-world impact.
+My research interests lie at the intersection of operations research and statistical learning.
+My current research focuses on designing novel grey-box Bayesian optimization algorithms.
+More generally, I am interested in researching and utilizing operations research to engender substantial real-world impact.

 In April 2020 - May 2022, I worked with a fabulous COVID mathematical modeling team to model the spread of COVID-19 since pandemic began.
 Leveraging techniques from stochastic modeling, simulation and optimization, our model directly guided Cornell’s president and provost on reopening and intervention decisions, and has influenced policies at many other US universities.
 Our work has appeared in news media such as ABC news, the Wall Street Journal, the Asahi Shimbun and more.